My Group

 PhD student, graduated 2025.

 Tal is currently a postdoctoral researcher at UT Austin, hosted by Dana Moshkovitz and David Zuckerman.
-For more, see Tal's homepage.
+For more information, see Tal's homepage.

 Ori Sberlo